Aston-By-Stone

-Aston-By-Stone is a village near the A34 road, south of the town of Stone, in the civil parish of Stone Rural, in the Stafford district, in the English county of Staffordshire.
+Aston-By-Stone is a village and civil parish in the Borough of Stafford in Staffordshire, England.
+It is close to the town of Stone and city of Stoke-on-Trent.
 Circa 1870, it had a population of 625 as recorded in the Imperial Gazetteer of England and Wales.
 Aston was recorded in the Domesday Book as Estone.
 Aston-by-Stone railway station closed in 1947.